MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 - **Optimized migration**

   This feature is applicable from DPM 2019 UR2 and later versions.

+  The optimized volume to volume migration allows you to move data sources to the new volume much faster.
 [Learn more](volume-to-volume-migration.md)

 Migration of data source should have all recovery points on Modern Storage.